 In 1981 ACINDAR merged with Gurmendi Group, another steel producer, which enabled controlling 70% of steel market in Argentina.
 During late 90’s there was a crisis with strong drop in price and demand, which was faced by a strategic Alliance with Brazilian BELGO MINEIRA, which belonged to ARCELOR.

 Then, the companies ARCELOR and MITTAL merge in 2007, which creates ARCELORMITTAL, world leader in steel production, controller of ACINDAR.
 Now ACINDAR, belonging to ARCELORMITTAL produces 1.700.000 tonnes per year.

 ACINDAR nail production begins in 1966 in Villa Constitucion Plant, by mean of conventional machines, mostly made in Europe.
 Market demand increases and that makes production to operate in two sites: Heredia, Rosario (small nails), and San Luis (medium/big nails).
 During 2003 Heredia and San Luis Plants are closed down concentrating all production in the newer facility of Villa Mercedes (San Luis), manufacturing approximately 700 tonnes/year.

 Delivering full satisfaction to customers and shareholders

 In response to increasing demand for quality and volume, the first four ENKOTEC machines are acquired in 2004, in addition to 54 conventional machines.

 Once experiencing ENKOTEC performance, with the objective of further improving productivity and competitiveness, it is decided to make a progressive replacement of conventional nail making machines by ENKOTEC rotary machines, adding 4 ENKOTEC NH01 and 2 TA01 thread rollers in 2012.

 Further, along 2013 two more nail machines are added, together with one more thread roller, which raises the contribution of ENKOTEC produced nails to 85% of total production.

-ENKOTEC nail machines have allowed ACINDAR to produce a high quality with high efficiency, reaching company objectives of production, profitability and quality, delivering full satisfaction to their customers and stakeholders.
+ENKOTEC's nail manufacturing machines have allowed ACINDAR to produce a high quality with high efficiency, reaching company objectives of production, profitability and quality, delivering full satisfaction to their customers and stakeholders.